 You will be asked whether anyone at the site has been advised to self-isolate or has recently returned from overseas travel to an affected area.
 We will decide on a case by case basis whether a site inspection is essential and we will contact you if we are unable to attend.

-See our main page for more details about the service changes the Council has made regarding COVID-19.
+See our details about the service changes the council has made regarding COVID-19.
 These temporary arrangements will remain in place until such time that the Government advises us that normal business arrangements can resume.